 - Turn left on Ridge Avenue and continue to 30 Ridge Avenue [Total distance 5.1 miles]

 - Park in the lot on the right

-Note: If you wish to avoid walking down and up the steep switchbacks, you could park near the intersection of Panoramic Highway and Bayview Drive and take the Sun Trail to the club (see above), which is a somewhat longer (0.8 miles total) narrow dirt and rock hiking trail, but is mostly level.
+Note: If you wish to avoid walking down and up the steep switchbacks, you could park near the intersection of Panoramic Highway and Bayview Drive and take the Sun Trail to the club (see description above), which is 0.8 miles on a mostly level dirt and rock hiking trail.

 The West Marin Stagecoach offers convenient bus service to and from the Tourist Club, starting at the Manzanita Park & Ride right off Highway 101 at the Mill Valley/Stinson Beach/Highway 1 exit.
 See their website for route, cost, and payment details.

 The bus drops off at three nearby locations on Panoramic Highway:

 - Bayview Drive, from where you can hike to the club via the Sun Trail

 - Ridge Avenue, the cross street with Panoramic Highway that leads to the club parking lot